Sustainability Report 2022

 The issues facing palm oil production are complex and multi-faceted.
 This is why a key element of our approach to responsible palm oil relies on engagement and close collaboration with stakeholders.

-We believe that enhanced mutual understanding between us and our key stakeholders will support the development of more effective solutions and partnerships, which can better balance environmental protection with the economic and social needs of our stakeholders.
+We believe that enhanced mutual understanding between us and our key stakeholders will support the development of more effective solutions and partnerships, which can better balance environmental protection with the economic and social needs.
+Stakeholders have been identified through a mapping exercise and prioritised for engagement based on their influence and interest in GAR.

 See here for a full description of how we engage with our stakeholders and the outcomes of engagement.